United States labor law: Collective action

 The fourth constraint, and most significant, on the right to strike is the lack of protection from unjust discharge.
-Other countries protect employees from any detriment or discharge for strike action, but the Supreme Court held in NLRB v Mackay Radio & Telegraph Co that employees on strike could be replaced by strikebreakers, and it was not an unfair labor practice for the employer to refuse to discharge the strikebreakers after the dispute was over.
+Other countries protect employees from any detriment or discharge for strike action, but the Supreme Court held in NLRB v.
+Mackay Radio & Telegraph Co. that employees on strike could be replaced by strikebreakers, and it was not an unfair labor practice for the employer to refuse to discharge the strikebreakers after the dispute was over.
 This decision is widely condemned as a violation of international law.
-However the Supreme Court further held in NLRB v Fansteel Metallurgical Corporation that the Labor Board cannot order an employer to rehire striking workers, and has even held that employers could induce younger employees more senior jobs as a reward for breaking a strike.
+However the Supreme Court further held in NLRB v.
+Fansteel Metallurgical Corp. that the Labor Board cannot order an employer to rehire striking workers, and has even held that employers could induce younger employees more senior jobs as a reward for breaking a strike.
 Fifth, the Supreme Court has not consistently upheld the right to free speech and peaceful picketing.
-In NLRB v Electrical Workers the Supreme Court held that an employer could discharge employees who disparaged an employer's TV broadcasts while a labor dispute was running, on the pretext that the employees' speech had no connection to the dispute.
+In NLRB v.
+Electrical Workers the Supreme Court held that an employer could discharge employees who disparaged an employer's TV broadcasts while a labor dispute was running, on the pretext that the employees' speech had no connection to the dispute.
 On the other hand, the Supreme Court has held there was a right to picket shops that refused to hire African-American workers.
 The Supreme Court declared an Alabama law, which fined and imprisoned a picketer, to be unconstitutional.
 The Supreme Court held unions could write newspaper publications to advocate for pro-labor political candidates.
 It also held a union could distribute political leaflets in non-work areas of the employer's property.
-In all of these rights, however, the remedies available to employees for unfair labor practices are minimal, because employees can still be locked out and the Board cannot order reinstatement in the course of a good faith labor dispute.
+In all of these rights, however, the remedies available to employees for unfair labor practices are minimal, because employees can still be locked out and the board cannot order reinstatement in the course of a good faith labor dispute.
 For this reason, a majority of labor law experts support the laws on collective bargaining and collective action being rewritten from a clean slate.